 With children experiencing poverty at significant risk of falling behind in educational attainment, there is significant potential to intervene through the education system to identify at-risk children and deliver evidence-based support to enable them to stay on track.
 However, many schools still require extra support from governments in order to make the shifts required to a more systematic way of supporting these children.

-To address this, the NSW and Australian Governments should start by implementing the recommendations of the 2023 Review to Inform a Better and Fairer Education System.197 strengthening links between schools and other community and health services, particularly in the most disadvantaged communities.
-This includes establishing dedicated 'linker' roles that help connect children and their families to services.
+To address this, the NSW and Australian Governments should start by implementing the recommendations of the 2023 Review to Inform a Better and Fairer Education System.

 These include: